ZhengShouDong/RedisAutoBgsave-Go/README.md

 to the `go-redis/redis/cluster.go`

 ## Finally
-`cd` to the project dir, on your terminal execute `go build` `./RedisAutoBgsave-Go -host 127.0.0.1 -port 6379` According to your actual situation, write the password options
+`cd` to the project dir, on your terminal execute `go build && ./RedisAutoBgsave-Go -host 127.0.0.1 -port 6379` According to your actual situation, write the password options

 Enjoy!